Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✔ **Modify the Usage and estimated costs settings**

+<mark>**Adaptive sampling is configured in the application SDK and dynamically adjusts the telemetry volume.If adaptive sampling remains enabled, it will override changes made in Application Insights.**</mark>

 Explanation

 1️⃣ Disable adaptive sampling in the app

-Adaptive sampling is configured in the application SDK and dynamically adjusts the telemetry volume.

-If adaptive sampling remains enabled, it will override changes made in Application Insights.
+<mark>**Adaptive sampling is configured in the application SDK and dynamically adjusts the telemetry volume.If adaptive sampling remains enabled, it will override changes made in Application Insights.**</mark>

 So in the application configuration (for example in **ApplicationInsights.config** or startup configuration for **.NET Core** apps), you must: